coolcarly/coolcarly.github.io/blog/2024/May/job-prospects.md

 - Australian Citizenship required
 - Research experience in Applied Chemistry or Hydrometallurgy
 - Experience with leaching of minerals, separation science such as solvent extraction, ion exchange,  crystallisation, membrane separation or water treatment would be an advantage

+Examples of seperations: organic/water extractions; chromatography; crystallisation; dialysis;

 - Excellent verbal and written communication skills – previous publication in journals

+I believe that I have great verbal communication skills: I like telling research stories and presenting.
+I have published one first author article.
+It was mostly a review.
+I have prepared other manuscripts; however, they have been sitting in my supervisors inbox for a while.

 - Ability to present at professional forums

+#### Job research
+According to glassdoor, many people feel dissatisfied with ANSTO, with very little career growth.
+I am okay with that, because I will be keen to move on after 2 years.

+The minerals team works with uranium, rare earth and lithium processing.

 Some interview questions: